-Every pump has nameplates that provide information about the pump.
+Every pump has nameplates that provides information about the pump.
 The nameplates are located on the casing and the bearing frame.

-When you order spare parts, identify this pump information:
+When ordering spare parts, identify this pump information:

 - Model

 - Size

 - Serial number

 - Item numbers of the required parts

 Refer to the nameplate on the pump casing for most of the information.
 See Parts List for item numbers.